EPCCed/2026-07-27-Fortran-inter/episodes/01-arrays.md

 > ## Correcting array programs
 >
-> Look at the accompanying programs to be found in the current directory.
+> Look at the accompanying programs to be found in the directory `exercises/01-arrays`
+> within this repository:
 > ```
 > problem1.f90       ! needs completing
-> problem2.f90       ! will fail to compile; correct
+> problem2.f90       ! will fail to compile; correct the code
 > problem3.f90       ! will fail at run time; what is the problem?
 > ```
 > These may be compiled with, e.g.,